 Science Diplomacy

 NSTM leaders advocate cooperation among scientific communities from other countries, including those countries with whom the U.S. does not have entirely good relations, in order to maximize scientific efforts through cooperation.
-Among other projects NSTM partners with University of Malaya and King Saud University for capacity building and training in the area of vaccine development.
+Among other projects NSTM partners with University of Malaya and the government of Botswana for capacity building and training in the area of vaccine development.
 View related publications:

 - Blue Marble Health: An Innovative Plan to Fight Diseases of the Poor amid Wealth